VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

 ## Configuration

-The shortlist of configuration flags include the following:
+Below is the list of configuration flags (it can be viewed by running `./vmgateway -help`):

 ```sh
   -auth.httpHeader string